sourcekris/PTPv3/lab1/README.md

 0x77f60ad0 jmp esp
 ```

-Let's use 0x77f1e871 which is actually loaded at 0x7775e871 and make a small adjustment to the exploit to target both XP or Win7:
+Let's use 0x77f1e871 (which is actually loaded at **0x7775e871** according to the Immunity debugger's "Executable modules" window and a bit of Binary string searching) and make a small adjustment to the exploit to target both XP or Win7:

 ```
 #!/usr/bin/python